Is the Science Program the Right Choice for My Child?

 - Instructional focus on inquiry, experiential learning and integrated project work

-- 5-20 field studies per year for each student, parents will be required to volunteer for a minimum of 3 field studies per registered student
+- 10-20 field studies per year for each student, parents are required to volunteer for a minimum of 3 field studies per registered student

 How to Register